i386x/pubdocs/C/decl.md

     (e.g. array, pointer, function)
   * then the type of the identifier of *D* is *m Q pointer to T*
 * *Q* applies to the pointer, not to the object to which the pointer points
+* arithmetic and pointer types are collectively called *scalar types*

 #### Arrays